j-gardner/arconix-testimonials/readme.txt

 == Changelog ==
-= 1.0.2 =
+= 1.1.0 =
+* Added a metabox to the testimonial edit screen that provides the Post ID.
+Good for when a specific testimonial is needed to display
-Fixed a bug where some users were getting an error message about a missing file
+* Fixed a bug where some users were getting an error message about a missing file
+* Enhaned the testimonial column display on the admin side to be more flexible

 = 1.0.1 =
 Fixed a bug where sometimes empty testimonial html was showing up on non-testimonial pages.